flutter/website/src/docs/release/breaking-changes/form-field-autovalidation-api.md

 ## Summary

-In the previous auto validation API of Flutter for the `Form` and `FormField` we were not able to control when the auto validation should occur.
-So the auto validation for these widgets always happened on first build when the widget is first visible to the user, and you were not able to control when the auto validation should happen.
+The previous auto validation API for the `Form` and `FormField` widgets didn't control when the auto validation should occur.
+So the auto validation for these widgets always happened on first build when the widget was first visible to the user, and you weren't able to control when the auto validation should happen.

 ## Context

-Due to the original API not allowing developers to change the auto validation behaviour for things like:

-   1. Validate only when the user interacts with the form field.

-We added a new API that gives developers to configure how they want the auto validation to behave for the Form and FormField widgets.
+Due to the original API not allowing developers to change the auto validation behaviour for validating only when the user interacts with the form field, we added new API that allows developers to configure how they want auto validation to behave for the `Form` and `FormField` widgets.

 ## Description of change

 Here are the changes made to address the above problems:

-1. The `autovalidate` parameter has been deprecated.
+* The `autovalidate` parameter has been deprecated.
-2. We added a new parameter called `autovalidateMode` it is an Enum that accepts values from the `AutovalidateMode` Enum class.
+* A new parameter called `autovalidateMode`, an Enum that accepts values from the `AutovalidateMode` Enum class, is added.

 ## Migration guide

 To migrate to the new auto validation API you need to replace the usage of the deprecated `autovalidate` parameter to the new `autovalidateMode` parameter.
-If you want to have the same behavour as before you can use: `autovalidateMode = AutovalidateMode.always`, this will make your `Form`, `FormField` widget to auto validate on first build and every time it changes.
+If you want to have the same behavour as before you can use: `autovalidateMode = AutovalidateMode.always`, this makes your `Form` and `FormField` widgets auto validate on first build and every time it changes.

 Code before migration: